 The UC Technology community is looking forward to learning more about you, your team and your work and welcomes you to share any news that you find relevant to our community.
 This engagement helps our members build their skills and networks to support innovations in their work and their career-progression as well.

-Since 2014, we have accumulated a library of ~1,000 articles.
+Since 2013, we have accumulated a library of ~1,000 articles.
 Benefits to the readers and writers include finding those addressing similar issues, recognition, and more.
-As one community member put it during the UC Tech 2022 Conference, “It’s the only systematic way I can hear what’s going on across the university in IT.”
+As one community member put it, “It’s the only systematic way I can hear what’s going on across the university in IT.”

 Please join our growing community of regular contributers.